awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 See the :sdk-examples-java-dynamodb:`complete example <AsyncPagination.java>` on GitHub.

-Use Third-party Subscriber
+Use Third-party Library
 ==========================

-You can use other third party subscriber classes instead of implementing your own.
+You can use other third party libraries instead of implementing a custom subscriber.
 This example demonstrates using the RxJava implementation but any library that implements the reactive stream interfaces can be used.
 See the `RxJava wiki page on Github <https://github.com/ReactiveX/RxJava/wiki>`_ for more information on that library.